Infineon/linux-optiga-trust-m/README.md

 ### <a name="pkeyutl"></a>pkeyutl

 Usage : Sign and verify

+#### Sign using Labels with key id

-Example for Labels with key id.
-Example - 0xe0f1:
+Example for signing using Labels with key id.

 Signing the message in the test_sign.txt file using the OPTIGA™ Trust M ECC key and saving the generated signature in the test_sign.sig file.